Mr-waweru/Jaseci-repo/codebase_genius/README.md

   <p><em>Clean and intuitive web interface for generating AI-powered tutorials</em></p>
 </div>

-> Also you can download the complete tutorial as the Markdown file by clicking "Download Tutorial"
+> Also you can download the complete tutorial as the Markdown file by clicking "Download Documentation"

 ---